2023 World Rally Championship: Calendar changes

 The championship was expected to be expanded to fourteen rounds from the thirteen rounds in the previous season by WRC Promoter GmbH, with eight Europe-based rallies and six fly-away events covering the season.
 However, when the calendar was released in late November following a lengthy delay, the number of the events was reduced to thirteen with the anticipated Saudi Arabian rally based at Jeddah, absent from the calendar.

-Rally Mexico (picured in 2008 with a Subaru Impreza WRC) returned to the calendar.
+Rally Mexico (pictured in 2008 with a Subaru Impreza WRC) returned to the calendar.